Richard-Quayson/fm-kernel-module/readme.md

 ### Overview

-The FM Kernel Module Program is a Java application designed to interact with custom kernel modules for file management operations.
+The FM Kernel Module Program is a Java application designed to interact with custom kernel modules built using C for file management operations.
 It facilitates the creation, renaming, and deletion of files and folders through a graphical user interface (GUI) built with JavaFX.

 ### Running the Program